 If assessed with a psychiatric primary diagnosis, the patient is transferred to the Behavioral Health Services' Assessment and Stabilization Center ("ASC") for a psychiatric evaluation.
 If the patient requests admission for psychiatric care, the ASC clinicians and staff will obtain the patient's insurance information and either admit the patient to PGHC for psychiatric care or contact hospitals with the appropriate type of psychiatric bed if not available at PGHC.
-If the patient unit.
+If the patient is admitted to PGHC for psychiatric care, the ASC staff will escort the patient to the inpatient unit.
 The patient remains at the ASC until the patient is transferred to PGHC's inpatient unit, or stabilized and cleared for release by the consulting psychiatrist.
 If a psychiatric bed is needed outside PGHC, once an outside facility agrees to accept the patient, the ASC clinician arranges transportation.
 The ASC nurse completes the paperwork for the transportation of the patient to the appropriate inpatient psychiatric service provider.